krazyjakee/GDScriptify2/README.md

 └── project.godot
 ```

-If there's **only 1 GDScript file** in the project, GDScriptify will create a `README.md` file in the root of your Godot's project.
+If there's **only 1 GDScript file** in the project, GDScriptify2 will create a `README.md` file in the root of your Godot's project.

 ```
 project